 Urease activity was higher in tree litter on both the 16th (10.50 µg NH4⁺-N ml⁻¹ day⁻¹) and 32nd days (24.50 µg NH4⁺-N ml⁻¹ day⁻¹) showing a significant increase compared to all other treatments (Table 3).

 On the 48th day, tree litter recorded higher urease activities (12.61 µg NH4⁺-N ml⁻¹ day⁻¹).
-However, lower urease activities was observed in sugarcane trash and farm yard manure (6.88 µg NH4+-N ml⁻¹ day⁻¹).
+However, lower urease activities were observed in sugarcane trash and farm yard manure (6.88 µg NH4+-N ml⁻¹ day⁻¹).
 This suggests nitrogen stabilization likely due to a deceleration of microbial metabolism in these treatments.
 Conversely, tree litter consistently maintained the higher urease activities throughout the study, indicating its superiority as a substrate for nitrogen mineralization.
 This results might be due to the initial high nitrogen content in the tree litter this could have helped to high urease activities in vermiwash collected from tree litter.
 Our findings on urease activities in vermiwash align with previous research, specifically Zambare et al. (2008), who identified urease as a component of the enzymatic profile in vermiwash.
 This is further supported by review articles like Bhavya et al. (2021), which confirm that vermiwash is a rich source of diverse enzymes including urease, thereby enhancing its effectiveness as a biofertilizer and its contribution to nutrient cycling.

+Conclusion?

 REFERENCES

 Bhavya, K., Sumalatha, N., Archana, T. and Vijaya Lakshmi, K., (2021) A review vermiwash: a plant growth booster and a disease suppressor.
 Pharma Innovation Journal, 10(11),2959-2962.